 – patient care being available in hospitals in the language choice of the patient, and

 – the establishment of a dedicated administrative unit in the Galway Gaeltacht with staff who were fluent in Irish’

 Apparently the HSE is of the opinion that the Irish speaking citizens of this nation are of somewhat less value than their English speaking counterparts!

-The other state body, the National Museum of Ireland, is one of the principle public holders of the cultural heritage of our nation: though apparently not in our national language.
+The other state body, the National Museum of Ireland, is one of the principal public holders of the cultural heritage of our nation: though apparently not in our national language.
 According to the report of An Coimisinéir Teanga, highlighted here:

 ‘The investigation found that the National Museum:

 (i) did not have a sufficient number of staff with competency in Irish to enable it to provide services in Irish, as well as in English, insofar as it related to the provision of the National Museum’s calendar of events, and

 (ii) did not sustain or promote the Irish language in fulfilling its functions in the provision of the National Museum’s calendar of events.